msantana09/data-engineering-toolkit/README.md

-# Data Platform
+# Data Engineering Toolkit

 ## Introduction

+Welcome to our Data Engineering Toolkit project!

+This project offers a comprehensive **local development** environment utilizing tools of the trade.

+Setting up an dev environment with all the necessary tools can be time-consuming, especially if you're new to the tech (which is often the case given the number of products out there).
+This realization struck home during my work on a few side projects, each requiring setup/troubleshooting efforts.
+Since I was already collecting a bunch of snippets (bash, kubectl, helm, etc...) for different projects, I decided to collect my learnings into this toolkit.

-Welcome to our Data Platform project!
-Designed with Data Engineers in mind, this project offers a comprehensive **local development** environment.
-The goal is to enable learning and innovation by providing a suite of pre-configured tools that work seamlessly together OOTB, along with an end to end [use case](/UseCase.md) illustrating a typical data product life cycle.
-I also included a few [notebooks](/services/jupyter/notebooks/airbnb/) to enable interactive exploration of the ingested data and of the APIs (e.g. sentiment analysis) available in the platform.
+The goal is to bootstrap innovation by providing a suite of pre-configured tools that work seamlessly together OOTB, along with an end to end [use case](/UseCase.md) illustrating a typical data product life cycle.

+Also included are a few [notebooks](/services/jupyter/notebooks/airbnb/) to enable interactive exploration of the ingested data and of the APIs (e.g. sentiment analysis) available in the toolkit.

 ### Use Cases
-#### Generate Column Descriptions for a Kaggle dataset in our lakehouse
+#### 1. Generate Column Descriptions for a Kaggle dataset in our lakehouse
-We'll ingest a dataset from Kaggle using custom Airflow hooks and operators, and process it using many of the [tools](#architecture) in our platform.
-See more details [here](/UseCase.md)
+We will ingest a dataset from Kaggle using custom Airflow hooks and operators, and process it using many of the [tools](#architecture) in our platform.
+See more details [here](/UseCase.md).

-### Background
-In data engineering, setting up an environment with all the necessary tools can be time-consuming, especially if you're new to the tech (which is often the case given the number of products out there).
-This realization struck home during my work on a few side projects, each requiring setup efforts.
-As I was already collecting a bunch of snippets (bash, kubectl, helm, etc...) for different projects, I decided to build a dev workbench of sorts.
-A solution that helps me explore ideas by having a suite of tools I regularly use already integrated with each other.
-And easy to start/stop, reset, and expand as needed.
-The project is the public version of those efforts.
+- Tools used: Airflow, MinIO, Spark, Hive, Iceberg, Trino, LLMs, Datahub, and Kafka